Souliboi/TransportChamp/README.md

 # TransportChamp

 ----------------
-Repo for a very rudimentary website to display current information about local transport for the hackerspace Port39
+Repo for website to display current information about local transport for the Hackerspace Port39

-Using Apache2 for the server itself, planned to run on a Raspberry Pi
+Currently supported methods of transport supported are:
+1. RE
+2. ICE
+3. IC
+4. BUS
+5. RUF

+Major thanks to [Varbin](https://github.com/Varbin) who co-authored a lot of this